 If you asked our girls what their perfect holiday would look like their lively descriptions and excited scribbles would amount to something not far off Hendra Holiday Park in Newquay.
-The girls and I had the pleasure of staying at Hendra earlier this month.
-Here’s our review including all their favourite things about this top family holiday park in Cornwall, and some of mine.
+The girls and I had the pleasure of staying here one year in June.
+Here’s our Hendra Holiday Park review including all their favourite things about this top family holiday park in Cornwall, and some of mine.

 Our stay at Hendra Holiday Park, Cornwall

-In just a few short weeks Tin Box Tot will be starting school.
-So our mid-week stay at Hendra Holiday Park was my way of making the most of our last months of holiday freedom.
+We took a mid-week break at Hendra Holiday Park in Newquay just before Tin Box Tot was due to start school.
+It was my way of making the most of our last months of holiday freedom.
 Despite Mr Tin Box not being able to join us (blinking work), it was a top decision.